SantaClaas/yak/README.md

     - _I prefer git as version control system to manage my plain text content_
   - ~~Menu icons (not working)~~
     - _Tried it, didn't work because upload of SVGs bugs out so I just injected the SVG markup in the label_
-- 2 Social Media integrations ALMOST
+- 2 Social Media integrations ✅
-  - Mastodon
+  - Mastodon ✅
-  - Reddit
+  - Reddit ✅
-  - _was ist eine "gängige Social Media Platform"?_
-  - _was ist eine "integration"?_
-- 2 Languages
+- 2 Languages ✅
-  - English
+  - English ✅
-  - German
+  - German ✅
+  - _used TranslatePress_ ✅
-- Theme based on free template
+- Theme based on free template ✅
   - _Used [_tw](https://underscoretw.com/)_
-  - With at least 3 changes
+  - With at least 3 changes ✅
-    - A Picture or background pattern
+    - A Picture or background pattern ✅
-      - A background picture or just a picture in the theme?
-    - Color of an element (e.g. clicked links)
+    - Color of an element (e.g. clicked links) ✅
-    - Font size or type
+    - Font size or type ✅